 In Homecoming, there is a book shelf which contains information about mining towns of New England in Shepherd's Glen Town Hall.

 In Downpour, the prison transfer bus carrying Murphy Pendleton is seen bearing a Maine license plate, and a road sign bears the Interstate 95 logo, a highway that runs through and ends in Maine.
 Likewise, when Murphy is about to get on the bus, Anne Cunningham stops him.
 Her clipboard shows "Maine State Board of Corrections" on it.
 Interestingly, Stephen King's The Shawshank Redemption is cited as an inspiration for Downpour, and its story is also set in Maine.

-In the movie, Silent Hill is very obviously modeled after Centralia, Pennsylvania, where a long-burning coal fire has caused most of the residents to be relocated elsewhere.
+In the movie, Silent Hill is canonically located in West Virginia.
+Beyond that, it is very obviously modeled after Centralia, Pennsylvania, where a long-burning coal fire has caused most of the residents to be relocated elsewhere.

 Shattered Memories uses the 49504 zip code of Grand Rapids, Michigan.
-And yet there's a street-sign right near Harry's car at the start that says Buffalo and Rochester (both Western NY cities) are less than 70 miles East of where the town is.
+And yet there's a street-sign right near Harry's car at the start that says Buffalo and Rochester (both Western NY cities) are less than 70 miles from where the town is, indicating a location in upstate New York or even Ontario.
 Then again, the sign is laying on the ground in a junkyard.

 The receipt that kicks off the Kaufmann sidequest in the first game mentions a sales tax of either 6.25% or 6.75%.
 Not very helpful by itself perhaps, but in conjunction with other evidence, it might tell us something.